Selma in Pictures: Socratic Seminar

 Step 2: Opening Question

 Students form a hypothesis about the meaning of the visual text by responding to a carefully considered opening question from the teacher that is designed to engage them and provoke meaning-making.
-The opening question is the start of seminar, but all subsequent teacher or student questions are Socratic, meaning that they flow from the prior responses and build on the meaning.
+The opening question is the start of the seminar, but all subsequent teacher or student questions are Socratic, meaning that they flow from the prior responses and build on the meaning.
 This is not a debate; rather it is a process of co-constructing meaning by listening to other’s ideas and building on them carefully with textual evidence as the key to supporting ideas.

 Ask students to choose one set of antonyms from the list below and find evidence from the photos (visual texts) to support their choice.
 If some terms are not familiar to students, share the definition, such as allegiance (loyalty to a person, group, or country) and treason (disloyalty to a person, group, or country; betrayal.)